borisdivjak/sharp-ia/local-setting.md

 A high proportion of those we have managed to engage and work with have come from Lambeth’s BME community.

+> "Even on a bad day, it’s easy to get to you know?
+That helps get me out."
+> - Person who has used Sharp services

 {% endcapture %}

 {% capture column2 %}

+Percentage ethnicity attending SHARP out of total caseload (SHARP data base)

 <div class="chart chart-bme" data='
 {